-In a world where sex is everywhere, it’s online, it’s on billboards, it’s on television, it’s in schools, books, magazines and other forms of media there is an increase likelihood for an individual to have a strong sexual desire that is difficult to control.
-According to the US National Library of Medicine, when an individual has an increased sex drive that includes an obsession with sex, sex addiction may be at stake.
+In a world where sex is everywhere – online, on billboards, on television, in schools, books, magazines and other forms of media – there is an increased likelihood for an individual to have a strong sexual desire that is difficult to control.
+According to the US National Library of Medicine, when an individual has an increased sex drive that includes an obsession with sex, sex addiction may develop.
 Sex, the thought of sex, the actions that surround sex and an intense desire to take part in such actions can all lead to problems with relationships, work, school and social interaction for the sex addict.

 What is Sex Addiction?

 Sex addiction is characterized by an individual’s intense desire to take part in sexual activity.
 Some of the activities that, when taken part in obsessively or excessively, may indicate an obsession with sex include:

 - watching pornography either on television or online

 - thinking about sex for long periods of the day to the point in which it interferes with other priorities

 - risk taking sexual behavior such as promiscuity or having sex in public places

 Sex addiction typically causes the addicts thinking to be distorted and they will often rationalize their behavior in some way.
 Sex addicts will even blame others for their problems or their sexual actions rather than take the blame or accept that they were the doers of their actions.
 Most will deny that their interaction with sexual activities are a problem thus denying that they are an addict.